cheremnov/Parallel_Computing_CMC_2020/README.md

 The first argument is an input file.
 The threads number is specified with "-t" option.
 Enable the debug print with "-d" option.

+# Code structure:
+A program main module is tsk1\_real.cpp

+Generation and fill phases happed in tsk1\_graph\_prepare.cpp and its header file.

+A part of the fill phase is in the tsk1\_vector.cpp.
+It is a module implementing a MathVector, a vector in the mathematical sense.

+A solver is implemented in the tsk1\_solver.cpp.

 # Perfomance results
 I measured the perfomance on the Intel(R) Core(TM) i7-6700HQ CPU @ 2.60GHz.
 It
 has 4 cores.